 'NOTINGAMIAE Comitatus...'
 (Nottinghamshire) by Saxton / Kip c.1637 (on good paper)

-A very attractive and detailed early 17th Century map of Nottinghamshire which was based on the first survey of England and Wales by Christopher Saxton, engraved by William Kip and published in William Camden's Britannia* (London: 1607-1637).
-As well as being the earliest printed map of Nottinghamshire as an 'affordable' price, it is the first one dedicted solely to the county.
+A very attractive early 17th Century map of Nottinghamshire which was based on the first survey of England and Wales by Christopher Saxton, engraved by William Kip and published in William Camden's Britannia* (London: 1607-1637).
+As well as being the earliest printed map of Nottinghamshire at an 'affordable' price, it is the first detailed one dedicated solely to the county.

 This particular example is from the 1637 edition which has the plate number '27' in the lower left corner.
 It is also unusual as it has been printed on exceptionally good quality paper.

 *'Britannia', first published in 1586, was one of the most popular and influential books of the period.
 The work of the Elizabethan antiquarian, William Camden (1551-1623), it was a detailed historical and topographical description of Great Britain.
 Its patriotic sentiments, in particular, both appealed to and generated the growing sense of nationalism that was coursing through late Tudor / early Stuart society.
 Between 1607 and 1637, county maps, based largely on the surveys of Christopher Saxton (and in some instances, John Norden) and engraved by William Kip and William Hole, were included.
 These maps have the distinction of being the first set to show each county individually as opposed to several being grouped together on one page.
 Camden's Britannia continued to be published well into the 19th century; from 1695 to 1772, county maps by Robert Morden were used, and from 1789 to c.1815, those by the renowned John Cary.

 - This is an original copperplate engraving with later hand colour.

 - Printed area is approximately 31.2 cms by 26.5 cms.